-The application supports the use of many EDI protocols.
-The EDIFACT, ASC X12, SWIFTnet, and ODETTE protocols each have three levels of envelopes:
+IBM Sterling B2B Integrator supports the use of many EDI protocols.
+The EDIFACT, ASC X12, SWIFTNet, and ODETTE protocols each have three levels of envelopes:

-- ♦ Interchange (outermost) Contains an interchange header and trailer, and all the data sent from one sender to one receiver in the same transmission. - ◆ Functional group (middle) Contains a group header and trailer that surrounds a group of transaction sets of the same type. - ◆ Transaction set (innermost) Contains the standard (EDIFACT, ASC X12, and so forth) message surrounded by a header and trailer record.
+- Interchange (outermost) Contains an interchange header and trailer, and all the data sent from one sender to one receiver in the same transmission. - Functional group (middle) Contains a group header and trailer that surrounds a group of transaction sets of the same type. - Transaction set (innermost) Contains the standard (EDIFACT, ASC X12, and so forth) message surrounded by a header and trailer record.

-In addition, the application supports CII, TRADACOMS, and ACH-CTX, which only have one level of envelopes-the message group header.
+In addition, Sterling B2B Integrator supports CII, TRADACOMS, and ACH-CTX, which only have one level of envelopes-the message group header.